PaulyEd/DOD-MS4/README.md

 ## TESTING / ISSUE RESOLUTION

-My aim for this project was to have most of the testing for this done via coded testing but due to time contraints I have not had time to write test code and as such all of my testing was done manually and the scenarios and finding to which are shown below:
+My aim for this project was to have most of the testing for this done via coded testing but due to time constraints I have not had time to write test code and as such all of my testing was done manually and the scenarios and finding to which are shown below:

 General Functionality Testing: